 Max helped with the design of the housing and the analysis of the thermal characteristics.

-Rishi is working on the Operations manual of MarconISSta.
-He also helps with online research on required components, designs of shirts, mission patches, ….
+Rishi helped with the Operations manual of MarconISSta and with online research on required components.

 Rudi assembled the first ARISS Pi.